Terrain Camera

 .
 That's a nice idea, but there's a problem.
 The FirstPersonCamera

-When inheritance doesn't work, we have other options.
-The most expedient option is to copy and paste the FirstPersonCamera
+Inheritance isn't our only option.
+The most expedient alternative is to copy and paste the FirstPersonCamera

 class, name the clone TerrainCamera